 It was determined that 50% of the performance gain observed by the testers is due to the browser tracking count.
 Thus, popularity-based rankings can improve the quality of search results, and such rankings also help the search engine order its index to retrieve good pages more efficiently.

 Finally, they can help the search engine determine which pages to crawl and re-crawl since it is more useful to re-crawl pages that are highly relevant and good rather than re-crawling poor or fraudulent pages.

 Inventors: Matthew R. Richardson, Eric D. Brill; Eric D., Robert J. Ragno, and Robert L. Rounthwaite

 Assigned to Microsoft

 Published May 3, 2007

-A unique ranking system and method that facilitates improving the ranking and ordering of objects to further enhance the quality, accuracy, and delivery of search results in response to a search query.
-The system and method involve monitoring and tracking an object in terms of the number of times it’s been accessed and optionally by whom, when, for how long, and an access rate.
+A unique ranking system and method facilitates improving the ranking and ordering of objects to enhance further the quality, accuracy, and delivery of search results in response to a search query.
+The system and method involve monitoring and tracking an object regarding the number of times it’s been accessed and optionally by whom, when, for how long, and an access rate.
 The user’s interaction with the object can be tracked as well.

 By tracking the objects, a popularity measure can be determined.
-Popularity based rankings can be computed based on the popularity measure or some function thereof.
-The popularity measure can be affected by the access time, who accessed it, access duration or the user’s interaction with the object upon access.
-The popularity based rankings can be utilized by a search component to improve the quality and retrieval of search results.
+Popularity-based rankings can be computed based on the popularity measure or some function thereof.
+The popularity measure can be affected by the access time who accessed it.
+And the access duration of the user’s interaction with the object upon a search component can utilize the popularity-based rankings next to improve the quality and retrieval of search results.